RUTLAND, VERMONT

 So, no Tom Fagan in Dr. Spektor?
 Not so fast -- apparently they feared some sort of legal troubles if they used Tom as they planned.
 Charles Dickens' Oliver Twist includes characters Fagan and Bill Sykes, and in this comic we have a Thomas Sikes instead of Tom Fagan.
 Sneaky...

-It should be clearly stated that 616's Tom Fagan is based upon a real Tom Fagan who organized these parades in the 1970s.
+It should be clearly stated that Earth-616's Tom Fagan is based upon a real Tom Fagan who organized these parades in the 1970s.
 The real Fagan traditionally dressed as Batman, but on Earth-616 he dressed as Nighthawk.
 Mr. Fagan passed away on October 21st, 2008; a very nice retrospective/obituary was published in the Rutland Herald.

 The October page of the 1978 DC Calendar of Super-Spectacular Disasters apparently featured an Al Milgrom pin-up at the Rutland parade.
 Apparently it featured Hawkman, Hawkgirl and Atom there battling Felix Faust, Gentleman Ghost, and Matter Master.
-This is, unfortunately, hearsay as I've never seen the page (though the Avengers/JLA Compendium notes the calendar, though not the contents); if anyone cares to share a scan I'd love to see it...
+This is, unfortunately, hearsay as I've never seen the page (though the Avengers/JLA Compendium notes the calendar, although not the contents); if anyone cares to share a scan I'd love to see it...

 Profile by Mark O'English.
+Update by Markus Raymond & Ron Fredricks.

 CLARIFICATIONS:

-Rutland has no known connections to
+Rutland, Vermont has no known connections to:

-Tom Fagan has no known connections to
+Tom Fagan has no known connections to:

 Tom Fagan

 Tom Fagan was a coordinator for the Rutland, VT annual Halloween parade.
 He lived in an old mansion [The Clement House, a former governor's mansion] for several years, and hosted an annual Halloween party there.
 When he moved out, his party moved with him.
 His party guests (in Marvel books) included a number of comics creators, including Roy and Jeanie Thomas, Len and Glynis Wein, Steve Englehart, and Gerry Conway.
-At one point Tom owned two dogs, Satan and Diablo.
+At one point, Tom owned two dogs, Satan and Diablo.

---Avengers I#83 (Marvel Feature I#2, Amazing Adventures I#16, Thor I#206-207, Avengers I#119, Thor I#232
+--Avengers I#83 (Avengers I#83, Marvel Feature I#2, Amazing Adventures I#16, Thor I#206-207, Avengers I#119, Thor I#232

 images: (without ads)

-Avengers I#83, p8, pan1 (main image)
+Avengers I#83, p8, pan1 (Avengers on parade float)

-Avengers I#83, p7, pan2 (Tom Fagan)
+Avengers I#83, p7, pan2 (Tom Fagan, dressed as Nighthawk, greets Avengers)

 Appearances: